 - 1. Decide on what work you want to do on your property. - 2.
 Refer to the district maps and confirm that your property is located in a historic preservation zoned district. - 3.
-If your property is located in a HP-zoned district, review the design guidelines to determine the appropriate design and materials for the work you want to do.
-This is an ideal time to contact TPC Staff, who would be happy to assist you. - 4.
-Develop a plan to carry out your work, including drawings of what you want your property to look like upon completion of the project. - 5.
-At this point, you are ready to submit a simple Application Form. - 6.
-Your application will be reviewed as explained on Page 6.
+If your property is located in a HP zoning district, review the design guidelines for your neighborhood to determine the appropriate design and materials for the work you want to do.
+This is an ideal time to contact TPC Staff, who would be happy to assist you.

+- 4. Develop a plan to carry out your work, including drawings of what you want your property to look like upon completion. - 5.
+At this point, you are ready to submit a simple one page application form describing the proposed work. - 6.
+Your application will go through the COA-HP Permit review process as explained below.

-The Historic Preservation Permit process is administered through public meetings.
-The TPC Meeting Schedule is available from TPC Staff or at www.tulsapreservationcommission.org/meetings..
+The Certificate of Appropriateness Historic Preservation Permit process is administered through public meetings.
+The TPC meets twice monthly to approve COA applications: on the second Thursday of the month at 11:00 am and on the fourth Tuesday of the month at 4:30 pm.
+The TPC meeting schedule is available from TPC staff or at www.tulsapreservationcommission.org/meetings.
 All meetings are held at City Hall.
 Applicants and interested parties are encouraged to attend.

-A typical HP Permit application is presented at one TPC meeting.
-However, applications for new construction, additions, and complex projects are reviewed at two or more meetings because of the complex nature of those projects.
-Those applications are first presented to the HP Permit Subcommittee one week prior to the TPC Meeting.
-New construction projects (brand new buildings on cleared land) are reviewed twice by the HP Permit Subcommittee due to the complexity of the projects.
-After the HP Permit Subcommittee makes a recommendation on the application, it is reviewed by the Tulsa Preservation Commission, and a decision to approve or deny the application is made.
+A typical COA HP Permit application is presented at one TPC meeting.
+However, applications for new construction, and additions and complex projects are reviewed at two or more meetings because of the complex nature of those projects.
+The application is first presented to the COA HP Permit Subcommittee one week prior to the TPC meeting.
+New construction projects (brand new buildings on cleared land) are reviewed twice at the COA HP Permit Subcommittee level due to the complexity of the applications.
+After the COA HP Permit Subcommittee makes a recommendation on the application, it is reviewed by the full Tulsa Preservation Commission, at which time a decision to approve or deny the application is made.

-TPC Staff receives HP Permit Application Form and plans, photographs, and brochures from applicant.
+TPC Staff receives COA HP Permit Application along with supporting plans, photographs and brochures from applicant.

-(New construction, additions, and complex projects) At the HP Permit Subcommittee Meeting, TPC Staff presents the application to the Subcommittee.
+(New construction, additions and complex projects) At the COA HP Permit Subcommittee Meeting, TPC staff presents the application to the Subcommittee.

-(New construction, additions, and complex projects) HP Permit Subcommittee votes on a recommendation to the full Commission.
+(New construction, additions and complex projects) COA HP Permit Subcommittee votes on a recommendation to the full Commission.

-TPC Staff presents the application to the full Tulsa Preservation Commission (in the case of new construction, additions, and complex projects, the HP Permit Subcommittee Chair explains the subcommittee's recommendation).
+TPC staff presents the application to the full Tulsa Preservation Commission (in the case of new construction, additions and complex projects, the COA HP Permit Subcommittee Chair explains the subcommittee's recommendation).

-The Tulsa Preservation Commission votes whether to approve or deny the application for a Historic Preservation Permit.
+The Tulsa Preservation Commission votes whether to approve or deny the application for a Certificate of Appropriateness Historic Preservation Permit.

-If approved, a Historic Preservation Permit is issued to the applicant within a few days of business.
-Applicants whose applications are denied can submit an application with a revised proposal.
+If approved, a Historic Preservation Permit is issued to the applicant, typically within a few business days.
+Applicants who are denied can reapply with an alternate proposal.